Esther Chapter 1

 1:18 And

-honor to their husbands , both great and small.
+honor their husbands, great and small alike.

 Categories